Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Results

-To strengthen our interpretation, we investigate whether the estimated profiles of unobserved mental health risk, $\hat \alpha_{gt}$, are predictive for the other observed risky health behaviors.
-To this end, we regress STD screenings, chlamydia infections, and excessive drinking on $\hat \alpha_{gt}$ and covariates, and plot the group-specific predictions against $\hat \alpha_{gt}$.
-Figure \ref{fig:predict_risk} shows the predicted probabilities for the two groups of unobserved mental health risk.\footnote{The respective coefficient estimates can be found in Table \ref{app:predictRISK} in Appendix \ref{app_tab}.} In the high-risk group, the probability of STD screenings and chlamydia infections steeply increases with $\hat \alpha_{gt}$.
-By contrast, the predictions are almost flat in the low-risk group.
-For diagnoses on alcohol intoxication, the differences in predicted probabilities across groups are small, and they are even slightly negative for high-risk women.
-An explanation for this finding is that diagnoses on excessive drinking are made at earlier ages than diagnoses on risky sexual behavior.
-For instance, \cite{marcus2015reducing} find a declining pattern of hospitalization after alcohol intoxication among women from age 15.
-While we do not observe diagnoses on excessive drinking before the age of 16, we observe a similar decline in the incidence of excessive drinking between ages 16--20 (see Figure \ref{app:alcohol} in Appendix \ref{app_fig}).
-Besides, Figure \ref{fig:predict_risk} shows that women with a high unobserved mental health risk have higher probabilities of engaging in risky sexual behavior, which confirms the suggested correlation between risky behaviors and unobserved heterogeneity.
+We finally investigate whether the estimated profiles of unobserved mental health risk are correlated with other risky behaviors.
+We regress STD screenings, chlamydia infections, and excessive drinking on $\hat \alpha_{gt}$ and covariates and plot the group-specific predictions against $\hat \alpha_{gt}$.
+Figure \ref{fig:predict_risk} shows the predicted diagnosis risks for $G=2$.\footnote{The respective coefficient estimates can be found in Table \ref{app:predictRISK} in Appendix \ref{app_tab}.} In the high-risk group, the probability of STD screenings and chlamydia infections steeply increases with $\hat \alpha_{gt}$.
+By contrast, the probabilities are flat in the low-risk group.
+Alcohol intoxication is an exception.
+Here, group differences in predicted probabilities are very small and slightly negative for high-risk women.\footnote{Risky drinking typically happens at earlier ages than risky sex. \cite{marcus2015reducing} show that most hospitalizations from alcohol intoxication among women take place before age 16 and then sharply declines.
+We observe a similar decline in excessive drinking at age 16--20 (see Figure \ref{app:alcohol}, Appendix \ref{app_fig}).} Overall, Figure \ref{fig:predict_risk} shows that high-risk women have higher probabilities of risky sexual behavior, which confirms the suggested correlation between risky behaviors and unobserved heterogeneity.

-The findings strengthen our interpretation that time-varying unobserved heterogeneity captures the decision process of women to engage in risky behavior.
-Researchers commonly fail to observe these decisions.
-Instead, one observes actual behaviors which are outcomes of these decisions.
-However, we have shown controlling for an array of observable behaviors is not sufficient to obtain an unbiased estimate, at least not in our application.
-Here, the GFE estimator seems necessary as it can account for the unobserved process of decision-making in estimation.
+These findings strengthen our interpretation that time-varying unobserved heterogeneity captures choice processes for engaging in risky behavior.
+Researchers rarely observe these decisions but measure realized behaviors which are outcomes of these decisions.
+We have shown that controlling for such observed behaviors is insufficient to obtain an unbiased estimate in our application.
+Instead, the GFE estimator seems necessary to account for the unobserved decision-making processes.